Topic Recommendation for Software Repositories using Multi-label Classification Algorithms: Introduction

-In 2017, GitHub enabled its users to assign topic tags to repositories.
+In $2017$, GitHub enabled its users to assign topic tags to repositories.
 We believe topic tags, which we will refer to as ``topics'' in this paper, are a useful resource for training models to predict high-level specifications of software repositories.
-However, as of February 2020, only 5\% of public repositories in GitHub had at least one topic assigned to them\footnote{Information retrieved using Github API.}.
-We discovered over 118K unique user-specified topics in our data.
+However, as of February $2020$, only $5\%$ of public repositories in GitHub had at least one topic assigned to them\footnote{Information retrieved using GitHub API.}.
+We discovered over $118$K unique \textit{user-defined} topics in our data.
 According to our calculations, the majority of tagged repositories only have a limited number of high-quality topics.
 Unfortunately, as users keep creating and assigning new topics based on their personalized terminology and style, the number of defined topics explodes, and their quality degrades \cite{golder2006usage}.
 This is because tagging is a distributed process, with no centralized coordination.
 Thus, similar entities can be tagged differently \cite{xia2013tag}.
 This results in an increasing number of redundant topics which consequently makes it hard to retrieve similar entities based on differently-written synonym topics.
 For example, the same topic can be written in full or abbreviated, plural or singular formats, with/without special characters such as `-', or may contain human-language related errors, such as typos.
 Take repositories working on a deep learning model named \textit{Convolutional Neural Network} as an example.
-We identified 16 differently-written topics or combination of separate topics for this concept including \texttt{cnn}, \texttt{CNN}, \texttt{convolutional -neural-networks}, \texttt{convolutionalneuralnetwork}, \texttt{convolutional-deep-learning}, \texttt{ccn-model}, \texttt{cnn- architecture}, and \texttt{convolutional} + \texttt{neural} + \texttt{network}.
+We identified $16$ differently-written topics or combination of separate topics for this concept including \texttt{cnn}, \texttt{CNN}, \texttt{convolutional-neural-networks}, \texttt{convolutionalneuralnetwork}, \texttt{convolutional-deep-learning}, \texttt{ccn-model}, \texttt{cnn-architecture}, and \texttt{convolutional} + \texttt{neural} + \texttt{network}.
 The different forms of the same concept are called \textit{alias}es.
-This high level of redundancy and customization adversely affects training models.
-That is the quality of topics (e.g., their conciseness, completeness, and consistency), impacts the efficacy of operations that rely on topics to perform.
-Fortunately, GitHub has recently provided a set of limited refined topics called \textit{featured topics}.
-This has allowed us to use this set as an initial seed to train supervised models to automatically tag software repositories and consequently, create an inventory of them.
+This high level of redundancy and customization can adversely affect information retrieval tasks.
+That is, the quality of topics (e.g., their conciseness, completeness, and consistency), impacts the efficacy of operations that rely on topics to perform.
+Fortunately, GitHub has recently provided a set of refined topics called \textit{featured topics}.
+This allows us to use this set as an initial seed to train supervised models to automatically tag software repositories and consequently, create an inventory of them.